LubaTovbin/CMPE-255-02-Data-Mining/README.md

 import reader
 help(reader)
 ```
+Run dataVisualizationAndMLmodels.ipynb to visualize the data and run 7 different regression models.

 ### us_state_abbrev.py
 Sourced from https://gist.github.com/rogerallen/1583593 in order to map the names of US States to Two Letter Codes